statiqdev/Website/input/framework/running/command-line.md

 Title: Command-Line Interface
 Order: 1
 ---
-Statiq provides a number of default commands and arguments to execute and control your pipeline execution.
+Statiq provides a number of default commands and arguments to control execution.

-You can run your Statiq application directly using [`dotnet run`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run) but you need to [delimit arguments for your Statiq application](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run#options) with a `--` between the `dotnet run` command and the arguments you want to pass to your Statiq application.
-Anything after the `--` will be passed to Statiq.

-In general, calling `dotnet run` will compile your application, run the default pipelines, and generate output.

 # Getting Help